Brigitte Heinrich

-Brigitte Heinrich (born 29 June 1941, Frankfurt am Main – 29 December 1987) was a German journalist, and an Green party politician.
+Brigitte Heinrich (29 June 1941 – 29 December 1987) was a German journalist and a Green party politician.

 Biography

 In 1966, she became a press spokesperson for the Socialist German Student Union ("Sozialistische Deutsche Studentenbund" / SDS).
 After completing her degree in Applied Economics ("Volkswirtschaft"), in 1970 she travelled in the Middle-East.
 During the 1970s she took a lectureship in "International Relations" at Frankfurt University.
 During this time she maintained contacts with various terrorist groups.

 On 26 November 1974 Brigitte Heinrich was arrested.
 This was part of "Aktion Winterreise", a nationwide raid in fifteen towns and cities, which targeted RAF supporters in the aftermath of the murder of Berlin Court President Günter von Drenkmann by members of the 2 June Movement.
 Heinrich was arrested on suspicion of "illegal trafficking in weapons and explosives".
 All those arrested were released after two weeks, possibly apart from Heinrich.
 Sources differ over whether she was released after a couple of weeks like the others but then re-arrested soon afterwards, or whether, unlike the others, she remained in investigative custody at this point.
 Heinrich vehemently protested her innocence and some months later became seriously ill.
 She was released "for reasons of health" before the prosecuting authorities had completed their work on her case.